CoryIverson/IversonprojectV2.1/index.md

 ![Front Banner](components/images/evolutionimage1.png){large}
 ## Welcome to the Iverson Special Collection Project (V2.1X).
 This site showcases the Darwin Special Collection at UCSB.
 As this is a project that is going to be worked on over the course of the next year and possibly longer, this is very much a work in progress and a small sample of what is to come.
 The state you're viewing this in could be very similar or wildly different in the next few months ; so please do feel free to check in.
-A email update sign up will be coming soon if you dop find your self interested!
+A email update sign up will be coming soon if you do find your self interested!

 Roadmap & Goals: